Turbulence in Primordial Dark Matter Halos and Its Impact on the First Star Formation: Methods

 \subsection{Mini-Halos in the \TNG}

 The \TNG\ project is a state-of-the-art suite of large-scale cosmological magnetohydrodynamical simulations designed to study galaxy formation and evolution from redshift $z = 127$ to $z = 0$ \citep{2018Nelson, 2018Naiman, 2018Springel, 2018Marinacci}.
-These simulations are performed using the moving-mesh code \texttt{AREPO} \citep{2010Springel, 2016Weinberger, 2018Pillepich} and cover a wide range of cosmic volumes, mass resolutions, and baryonic physics.
+These simulations are performed using the moving-mesh code \texttt{AREPO} \citep{2010Springel, 2016Weinberger, 2018Pillepich} and cover a wide range of cosmic volumes, mass resolutions, and baryon physics.
 For this study, we utilize the highest-resolution dataset from the TNG50-1 run, which is particularly suitable for modeling minihalos.
 The baryonic mass resolution in TNG50-1 is approximately $8.5 \times 10^4\,\Ms$, and the dark matter mass resolution is about $4.5 \times 10^5\,\Ms$.

 We identify minihalo candidates using the \texttt{SUBFIND} algorithm \citep{2001Springel} through the publicly available \TNG\ data release\footnote{\url{https://www.tng-project.org/data/}}.
 Our selection criteria are as follows: we search for halos with total masses of $10^5-10^7\,\Ms$ in the earliest snapshot at $z = 20.05$.
 We further restrict our selection to halos that are non-star-forming and relatively isolated, excluding those that undergo major mergers between $z \approx 20$ and $z \approx 15$.
-Based on these criteria, we select 15 minihalo candidates of total masses in the range $4.9 \times 10^5$ to $7.7 \times 10^6\,\Ms$.
-For each halo, we extract a comoving spherical volume of radius $\sim 10$~ckpc from \TNG\ that encompasses the halo and its surrounding medium.
-This volume is then mapped directly onto our \texttt{GIZMO} simulations as the zoom-in initial conditions.